quanggiang169/Employee-Retention-Analytics/employee_attrition_analysis.md

 ![](employee_attrition_analysis_files/figure-gfm/unnamed-chunk-41-1.png)<!-- -->

+This analysis explores the association between job involvement and attrition, testing the hypothesis that people with lower job involvement are more likely to leave.
+The two variables analyzed are attrition (Yes or No) and job_involvement (categorized as Low, Medium, High, Very High).
+A Chi-square test was conducted, showing a significant association between job involvement and attrition.
+The bar chart visualizing attrition rates across the different levels of job involvement indicates that the highest attrition rate is observed in the Low job involvement category, followed by Medium, High, and Very High involvement categories in descending order.
+This pattern suggests that lower job involvement may be associated with higher attrition rates.

+**Conclusion:** The analysis supports hypothesis H11.

 #### H12.
 People who feel less satisfied with the job tend to leave more. **<span style="color: green;">TRUE</span>**

 ``` r